× Search

 Day 5: Cradle Mountain

-Dust out your hiking boots, they’re going to put to good use today.
+Dust off your hiking boots, they’re going to put to good use today.
 Explore some of the most jaw‑dropping scenery you’ll see in Australia on the Cradle Mountain hike.
 If you’re not feeling so adventurous, set up the tripod and take some photos at the famous Dove Lake.

 Image: Jake Ward